refinedev/refine/documentation/docs/tutorials/chakra-ui.md

 There are two alternative methods to set up a **refine** application.

-The recommended way is using the [superplate](https://github.com/pankod/superplate) tool. _superplate_'s _CLI wizard_ will let you create and customize your application in seconds.
+The recommended way is using the `create refine-app` tool. _create refine-app_'s _CLI wizard_ will let you create and customize your application in seconds.

 Alternatively, you may use the _create-react-app_ tool to create an empty _React_ application and then add **refine** module via _npm_.

 <Tabs
-defaultValue="superplate"
+defaultValue="create-refine-app"
 values={[
-{label: 'use superplate', value: 'superplate'}, {label: 'use create-react-app', value: 'create-react-app'}
+{label: 'use create refine-app', value: 'create-refine-app'}, {label: 'use create-react-app', value: 'create-react-app'}
 ]}>
 <TabItem value="create-react-app">